 In the digital age, if there’s an issue, there’s a smartphone app that addresses it.
 For patients and families navigating cancer, thankfully, the options are plenty.
-Here’s a variety of smartphone applications created to specifically address the needs of the cancer community.
+Here’s a variety of cancer apps for your smartphone created to specifically address the needs of the cancer community.

 Cancer.Net Mobile: free for iPhone, iPad and Android.
 The app includes features that allow patients to get up to date information on more than 120 types of cancer, log and track their treatments, receive advice on how to manage side effects, provide cost of care information, and connect to links for cancer-related podcasts, videos, and blogs.
 This app is available for Spanish speakers as well and allows patients to track symptoms, log medication and facilitate communication between doctor and patient.